jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 Same as above, but with mod scaling enabled for extra polish.
 (This rescales the Main Menu to be true 4k)

-## 🔵 Halo 3 Main Menu Mods

-## 🟡 H3ho4kmmm 🎮 Upscaled textuers only

-This is for Ports all Halo 3 main menu and campaign maps to ElDewrito 0.7.1.

-Includes 4K menu textures for a stunning look.

-## 🟢 H3ho4kmmm4k-Se 🛡️ Upscaled textuers +  Main Menu Mod Scaling Enabled

-Same as above, but with mod scaling enabled for extra polish.
-(This rescales the Main Menu to be true 4k)

 🟡 ❓ Need Help?